cwgstreet/Cloud-Smoker-BBQ-Monitor/Readme.md

 ### Project Overview  ###

-A thorough project overview and description can be found in the project [Wiki](https://github.com/cwgstreet/Cloud-Smoker-BBQ-Monitor/wiki)covering design goals, hardware, software, etc.
+A thorough project overview and description can be found in the project [Wiki](https://github.com/cwgstreet/Cloud-Smoker-BBQ-Monitor/wiki) covering design goals, hardware, software, etc.

 ### Hardware ###